RiccardoAD/leafybite/README.md

 # Home

-The main page of the site features vegan recipies and a feature to meals prep with imput calories.
+The main page of the site features vegan recipies and a feature to meals prep planner with input calories.

 <p align="center">